-Interviewer: What would you say are some of the more common misconceptions that people have about like assault and a domestic violence as a whole?
+Interviewer: What would you say are some of the more common misconceptions that people have about assault and domestic violence as a whole?

-I am certainly not condoning or suggesting that people shouldn’t call the police if they feel that they need assistance because their life is in danger or they’re being harmed but to use it as a threat to get your boyfriend or girlfriend or husband/wife etc., just to be more compliant to whatever it is you’re requesting, it’s not the way to go.
-I think the idea that there are more serious and violent confrontations, I think in reality, those circumstances, though they occur far too often, are less, often times substantially less than the circumstances where there are idle threats between the parties.
+I am certainly not condoning or suggesting that people shouldn’t call the police if they feel that they need assistance because their life is in danger or they’re being harmed, but to use it as a threat to get your boyfriend or girlfriend or husband/wife etc., to be more compliant to whatever it is you’re requesting, it’s not the way to go.
+There are more serious and violent confrontations.
+I think in reality, those circumstances, though they occur far too often, are less--often times substantially less--frequent than the circumstances where there are idle threats between the parties.

 Police Officers Do Not Have to Make an Arrest in a Domestic Violence Case by Way of Policy

-Interviewer: What if, for instance, a neighbor calls that believes a couple to be arguing or getting into some sort of domestic dispute when in fact that wasn’t the case, do the police officer utilize the probable cause or do they always have to make an arrest?
+Interviewer: What if, for instance, a neighbor calls that believes a couple to be arguing or getting into some sort of domestic dispute when, in fact, that wasn’t the case.
+Does the police officer utilize the probable cause or do they always have to make an arrest?

-Paul Geller: It’s not that they always have to make an arrest by way of policy, it’s a matter of making sure they do not end up in a situation like I described where there’s something tragic that happens later on.
-So, for instance, let’s take your hypothetical one and say the neighbor calls the police and they hear an argument and perhaps the sounds of items being thrown that type of thing.
-If the police respond and what they typically will do is they will separate the parties involved and obtain statements separately from each of them.
+Paul Geller: It’s not that they always have to make an arrest by way of policy; it’s a matter of making sure they do not end up in a situation like I described where there’s something tragic that happens later on.
+So, for instance, let’s take your hypothetical one and say the neighbor calls the police and they hear an argument and perhaps the sounds of items being thrown--that type of thing.
+If the police respond, what they typically will do is separate the parties involved and obtain statements separately from each of them.

 The Police will Investigate the Matter to Determine If Someone has been Injured or If Someone has been Overly Aggressive